laurentperrinet/laurentperrinet.github.io/content/publication/perrinet-08-spie/index.md

+---
----abstract: 'If modern computers are sometimes superior to cognition in some specialized tasks such as playing chess or browsing a large database, they can''t beat the efficiency of biological vision for such simple tasks as recognizing a relative or following an object in a complex background.
+abstract: 'If modern computers are sometimes superior to cognition in some specialized tasks such as playing chess or browsing a large database, they can''t beat the efficiency of biological vision for such simple tasks as recognizing a relative or following an object in a complex background.
 We present in this paper our attempt at outlining